 Wood burners are never going to be as efficient as gas fires, but that doesn’t mean that they should be billowing out smoke into your living space.
 If they are, then you’ve got a problem on your hands.

 The solution?
 Hire a chimney sweep to deal with the problem.
+Or schedule regular cleanings with someone at the business you purchase your wood heater from.

 Regularly Clean The Inside Of The Burner